 Part IV: Functions

-As Practitioner Representative
+As Practitioner Representative on the ACEND Board

 - Seek input and review data on the eligibility requirements, standards and procedures for accreditation annually from programs under review.